John Worrell Carrington: Early life

 Carrington was born in 1847 at St Joseph's parish on Barbados and was the fourth son of Thomas Worrell Carrington (1801–1855), a planter, of Industry Plantation.
 He had a dozen siblings and an older brother, George Carrington (1841–1891) who was also a lawyer in the firm of Messrs.
 Carrington and Sealy, Solicitors in Bridgetown St. Michael's.

 He attended The Lodge School. was then a scholar at Codrington College and was even known for having played one first-class cricket match for the island before he finished in 1866.

 Carrington's mother, Christian Wharton Reed (1815–1883) was from an Oxfordshire family and his ties with Oxford were clearly strong.
-Like many fortunate Barbadian's often did when the island was part of the British West Indian colony, he had the opportunity to travel to and from England and to pursue his higher educated there at Lincoln College, Oxford, where he obtained a B.A. in 1868.
+Like many fortunate Barbadian's often did when the island was part of the British West Indian colony, he had the opportunity to travel to and from England and to pursue his higher educated there at Lincoln College, Oxford, where he obtained a B.A. in 1872.
 Then, aged 22, he was called to the Bar at the Lincoln's Inn on 6 June 1872.

 Four months later, before returning to Barbados to begin his career in earnest, he married on 2 October 1872 in Oxford, Susan Catherine (1847–1928) the only daughter of William Walsh of Norham.
-Most of the couple's children - Catherine Worrell (1874–1946), John Walsh (1879–1964), Charles Worrell (1880–1948) and Ruth Alice (1884–18970, where born at 'The Farm' and 'Norham' at Saint Michael parish on the island.
+Most of the couple's children – Catherine Worrell (1874–1946), John Walsh (1879–1964), Charles Worrell (1880–1948) and Ruth Alice (1884–1897) – were born at "The Farm" and "Norham" in Saint Michael parish on the island.
 His son Charles also studied at Lincoln's Inn (1900), became Captain of the Grenadier Guards and was himself awarded the D.S.O.
 His last son, Edward Worrell Carrington (1888–1915), born in Oxford, also became a Captain (in RAMC) and was awarded the Military Cross having been killed at the First Battle of Loos in 1915.

-Carrington was awarded and Honorary D.C.L. by the University of Durham in 1879.
+Carrington was awarded an Honorary D.C.L. by the University of Durham in 1879.